 Do you know what it's called when you look at a whole bunch of studies instead of just one?

-You You look at the the bunch of them.
+You look at the bunch of them.

 What's that called?

-That's called a meta study.
+That's called a meta-study.

-What if I taught you about meta studies?
+What if I taught you about meta-studies?

-They're they're not a science.
+They're not a science.

 That's not a science.

-A meta study has too much opinion baked into it, even though you don't think so.
+A meta-study has too much opinion baked into it, even though you don't think so.

-The way the opinion is baked into it, a meta study, which is a study of all the other studies, is that you have to make a decision about which studies to include.
+The way the opinion is baked into it, a meta-study, which is a study of all the other studies, is that you have to make a decision about which studies to include.

 Then let's say there was one that went one direction, a study that went one direction, another study that pointed the other direction, but you as the researcher said, hmm, I don't think this one study was done with high enough quality.